 Online shopping can be an easy and safe way to make purchases, and the Covid-19 pandemic has only reinforced this trend.
 Even with brick and mortar stores fully open again to the public, customers are keen to purchase online, whilst the current supply chain issues are also making online shopping even more attractive.

-While online shopping can be an easy and safe way to make purchases, especially nowadays with Covid-19, it’s important to know your rights when you shop this way.
+However, it’s important to know your rights when you shop this way.
 How can you make sure you shop securely?
-Can you get a refund or exchange if you purchased an item before the sales that is now much cheaper?
+Can you get a refund or exchange the item you purchased before the sales that is now much cheaper?

 What rights do I have when shopping online?

 You have 14 days to return the item if you change your mind – even if there is nothing wrong with the item – starting from the date of delivery, not date of purchase.
 Whilst you are entitled to receive a refund for the item and standard delivery charges you may be liable for the costs of sending the item back however, so again check the terms and conditions.

 Do I have any legal rights to return something if I have changed my mind?